Source code for pvlib.pvsystem

 [docs] def get_aoi(self, solar_zenith, solar_azimuth): """ Get the angle of incidence on the array.
 Parameters ---------- solar_zenith : float or Series Solar zenith angle. solar_azimuth : float or Series Solar azimuth angle Returns ------- aoi : Series Then angle of incidence. """ orientation = self.mount.get_orientation(solar_zenith, solar_azimuth) return irradiance.aoi(orientation['surface_tilt'], orientation['surface_azimuth'], solar_zenith, solar_azimuth)

 [docs] def get_irradiance(self, solar_zenith, solar_azimuth, dni, ghi, dhi, dni_extra=None, airmass=None, albedo=None, model='haydavies', **kwargs): """ Get plane of array irradiance components.
-Uses the :py:func:`pvlib.irradiance.get_total_irradiance` function to calculate the plane of array irradiance components for a surface defined by ``self.surface_tilt`` and ``self.surface_azimuth``.
+Uses :py:func:`pvlib.irradiance.get_total_irradiance` to calculate the plane of array irradiance components for a surface defined by ``self.surface_tilt`` and ``self.surface_azimuth``.
 Parameters ---------- solar_zenith : float or Series.
 Solar zenith angle. solar_azimuth : float or Series.
 Solar azimuth angle. dni : float or Series Direct normal irradiance.
 [W/m2] ghi : float or Series.
 [W/m2] Global horizontal irradiance dhi : float or Series Diffuse horizontal irradiance.
 [W/m2] dni_extra : float or Series, optional Extraterrestrial direct normal irradiance.
 [W/m2] airmass : float or Series, optional Airmass. [unitless] albedo : float or Series, optional Ground surface albedo. [unitless] model : String, default 'haydavies' Irradiance model. kwargs Extra parameters passed to :py:func:`pvlib.irradiance.get_total_irradiance`.
 Returns ------- poa_irradiance : DataFrame Column names are: ``'poa_global', 'poa_direct', 'poa_diffuse', 'poa_sky_diffuse', 'poa_ground_diffuse'``.
-See also -------- :py:func:`pvlib.irradiance.get_total_irradiance` """ if albedo is None: albedo = self.albedo # not needed for all models, but this is easier if dni_extra is None: dni_extra = irradiance.get_extra_radiation(solar_zenith.index) if airmass is None: airmass = atmosphere.get_relative_airmass(solar_zenith) orientation = self.mount.get_orientation(solar_zenith, solar_azimuth) return irradiance.get_total_irradiance(orientation['surface_tilt'], orientation['surface_azimuth'], solar_zenith, solar_azimuth, dni, ghi, dhi, dni_extra=dni_extra, airmass=airmass, albedo=albedo, model=model, **kwargs)
+Notes ----- Some sky irradiance models require ``dni_extra``.
+For these models, if ``dni_extra`` is not provided and ``solar_zenith`` has a ``DatetimeIndex``, then ``dni_extra`` is calculated.
+Otherwise, ``dni_extra=1367`` is assumed.
+See also -------- :py:func:`pvlib.irradiance.get_total_irradiance` """ if albedo is None: albedo = self.albedo # dni_extra is not needed for all models, but this is easier if dni_extra is None: if (hasattr(solar_zenith, 'index') and isinstance(solar_zenith.index, pd.DatetimeIndex)): # calculate extraterrestrial irradiance dni_extra = irradiance.get_extra_radiation( solar_zenith.index) else: # use the solar constant dni_extra = 1367.0 if airmass is None: airmass = atmosphere.get_relative_airmass(solar_zenith) orientation = self.mount.get_orientation(solar_zenith, solar_azimuth) return irradiance.get_total_irradiance(orientation['surface_tilt'], orientation['surface_azimuth'], solar_zenith, solar_azimuth, dni, ghi, dhi, dni_extra=dni_extra, airmass=airmass, albedo=albedo, model=model, **kwargs)

 [docs] def get_iam(self, aoi, iam_model='physical'): """ Determine the incidence angle modifier using the method specified by ``iam_model``.
 Parameters for the selected IAM model are expected to be in ``Array.module_parameters``.
 Default parameters are available for the 'physical', 'ashrae' and 'martin_ruiz' models.
 Parameters ---------- aoi : numeric The angle of incidence in degrees. aoi_model : string, default 'physical' The IAM model to be used.
 Valid strings are 'physical', 'ashrae', 'martin_ruiz', 'sapm' and 'interp'.
 Returns ------- iam : numeric The AOI modifier.
 Raises ------ ValueError if `iam_model` is not a valid model name. """ model = iam_model.lower() if model in ['ashrae', 'physical', 'martin_ruiz', 'interp']: func = getattr(iam, model) # get function at pvlib.iam # get all parameters from function signature to retrieve them from # module_parameters if present params = set(inspect.signature(func).parameters.keys()) params.discard('aoi') # exclude aoi so it can't be repeated kwargs = _build_kwargs(params, self.module_parameters) return func(aoi, **kwargs) elif model == 'sapm': return iam.sapm(aoi, self.module_parameters) else: raise ValueError(model + ' is not a valid IAM model')